Evita (musical): Original Broadway production

-LuPone has stated about her time in the show: "Evita was the worst experience of my life,' she said.
-'I was screaming my way through a part that could only have been written by a man who hates women.
-And I had no support from the producers, who wanted a star performance onstage but treated me as an unknown backstage.
-It was like Beirut, and I fought like a banshee.'"
+LuPone's performance brought her massive acclaim, but she struggled to hit the high notes night after night.
+"It's horrible.
+When I first heard the score to Evita, I thought Andrew Lloyd Webber hated women because the score's written in a soprano's passaggio.
+If you think of a rubber band and you pull a rubber band, the weakest spot is in the middle.
+That's a passaggio.
+You have a chest voice and a head voice, and then right in the middle is where you have to negotiate changing gears and all of the high notes are written in that break.
+The fact that I willed my voice every single night to hit those notes and I didn't do more damage to my voice is shocking.
+The role itself is pretty spectacular.
+I had a blast acting it — I couldn't sing it.
+And every night I went on stage in terror, absolute terror.
+That's not good for the soul.
+It's not good for the head.
+It's not good for anything.
+But I knew it was my test.
+I knew that if I survived this, I could survive anything."

 Elaine Paige was originally told she would re-create her role in the Broadway production, however the Actors' Equity Association refused permission for a non-American.
 Prince attempted to persuade the organisation for a second time when LuPone was suffering vocal problems before the production reached New York.
 LuPone stated in her memoir that this was nothing more than a rumour started by Prince himself to build publicity.
 She, however, had her own doubts about that being true.

 Original Australian production

 The original Australian production opened at the Adelaide Festival Theatre on 30 April 1980.
 It featured Jennifer Murphy as Eva, John O'May as Che, Peter Carroll as Perón, Tony Alvarez as Magaldi, and Laura Mitchell as Perón's mistress.
 Patti LuPone took over the title role in mid-1981 during its Sydney run after Murphy left the production.
 LuPone's experience in the Sydney production was a much more positive one than her time on Broadway because by that time she felt comfortable singing the score and enjoyed playing the part.